Dr. Pierre D. McCrea

 Department of Genetics

-1) How are the shapes of neuronal dendrites modulated by delta-catenin and its protein partners?
+1) How is the shape/ “arborization” of neuronal dendrites modulated by delta-catenin?

-2) What are the distinct versus shared functions of catenins in the nucleus?
+2) What are the distinct versus the shared functions of catenins?
+Are these functions coordinated?